josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 ### Bootstrapping a hybrid PhoneCat

-Next, you'll bootstrap the application as a *hybrid application* that supports both AngularJS and Angular components.
+Next, you will bootstrap the application as a *hybrid application* that supports both AngularJS and Angular components.
 After that, you can start converting the individual pieces to Angular.

 The application is currently bootstrapped using the AngularJS `ng-app` directive attached to the `<html>` element of the host page.